JustoSanz/video-players/README.md

 ## How the Single Page App works (html5 and javascript)
 ### When the application runs for the first time
 1) It will inject into the single page app 4 videos players
-2) Each video will uploaded from web folder videos and will persist the videos to local db in the browser
+2) Each video will be uploaded from web folder videos and will persist the videos to local db in the browser
 3) Videos can the be played and every time the videos are paused the video time is stored in local storage
 ### On re-loading the page
 1) It will check if there is a time for the video last played